AIR-FRAME/events.js/README.md

-# Trigger multiple events from one component to another component
+# Trigger multiple events from one component to another components in any direction
 # Ultra-light code, 300 Bytes, just 12 lines of code